 We have volunteers who work in the inpatient unit, either as receptionists or assistants to the nursing staff.
 The receptionists are charged with the responsibility of being the first face and voice of Hospice, for managing visitor and caller traffic and for keeping the communication flowing.
 They escort visitors to the unit and offer hospitality to those waiting.
 The inpatient unit assistants have a role which sees them supporting the nursing staff by taking on some of the lower-priority non-nursing tasks – all of which is helpful to the clinical staff on busy days.
 Making and delivering morning teas for patients, changing the linens in the bathroom, maintaining the welcoming appearance and atmosphere in the family lounge… all of these things contribute to the quality of the experience our patients and families have while they are with us.

 Other groups of volunteers assist with events such as Ladies Night, or the Good in the Hood promo.
 There are also in-house events, raffle sales, the newsletter project – all things our event volunteers can have the opportunity to be involved with.
 There are also roles that include admin help, we have delivery volunteers and someone to clear the collection boxes.
 We even have handymen and a valet for the community nursing vehicles!

-This story about volunteering appears in our current issue of Heart & Soul, the Hospice Whanganui newsletter.
-If you would like to receive a copy of the newsletter via email, here’s how:
+This story is an edited version of one which appears in a past issue of Heart & Soul, the Hospice Whanganui newsletter.
+If you would like to receive a copy of our current newsletter via email, here’s how: